routineactivity/routineactivity.github.io/_maps/2024-01-28-london-transport-crime-map.md

 tags: [crime-mapping, hotspots]
 ---

-Quite often we see misleading takes on crime data in the media - one of those takes is the inspiration for a map layer I created and posted <a href="https://felt.com/map/btp-london-dNirKv9B9ASxmumRUvrkZvxD?loc=51.53461,-0.13169,12.08z&share=1" target="_blank">here on Felt</a>
+We often see misleading headlines about crime in the media — and one recent example inspired a map layer I created and shared <a href="https://felt.com/map/btp-london-dNirKv9B9ASxmumRUvrkZvxD?loc=51.53461,-0.13169,12.08z&share=1" target="_blank">here on Felt</a>

-The articles in question were published in numerous national and regional newspapers telling us of shocking rises in recorded crime on London's transport network - specifically the Underground.
-What had actually happened was that increases were in line with the return of passenger numbers following the pandemic as was <a href="https://www.london.gov.uk/who-we-are/what-london-assembly-does/questions-mayor/find-an-answer/violent-incidents-london-underground-1" target="_blank">explained here by the London Assembly</a>
+Several national and regional newspapers reported a _“shocking”_ 75% rise in recorded crime on London’s transport network, particularly the Underground.
+But the reality is more nuanced: the increase in crime closely mirrors the post-pandemic return of passengers, as explained by the <a href="https://www.london.gov.uk/who-we-are/what-london-assembly-does/questions-mayor/find-an-answer/violent-incidents-london-underground-1" target="_blank">London Assembly.</a>

-For those interested you can read more about denominators in transport crime here: <a href="https://osf.io/preprints/socarxiv/neaxh" target="_blank">Solymosi et al (2017) Alternative denominators in transport crime rates</a>
+In other words, **crime rose because people came back — not because the network became less safe**.
+It's a classic case of needing the right denominator when interpreting crime rates in context.

+If you're interested in this topic, I recommend reading Solymosi et al. (2017) <a href="https://osf.io/preprints/socarxiv/neaxh" target="_blank">_Alternative denominators in transport crime rates_</a>, which explores how we should think about exposure and crime risk in public transport settings.

 <br>